10th May, 2023

-Formal inspections should happen at least weekly, but there are other occasions that may mean you need to inspect you scaffold sooner.
+Formal inspections should happen at least weekly, but other occasions may mean you need to inspect your scaffold sooner.
 Let's look at why, and when you must inspect your scaffold.

 On new builds, refurbishments, inside, outside, and roof work.
 Scaffolding is used to create a safe working platform at height.